AmadeusITGroup/amc/README.md

 Bundled tests depend on [Google Test](https://github.com/google/googletest), benchmarks on [Google benchmarks](https://github.com/google/benchmark).

-`cmake` will retrieve them automatically thanks to [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.
+If not installed on your machine, `cmake` will retrieve them automatically thanks to [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.

 To compile and launch the tests in `Debug` mode, simply launch